 How Will You Know If It Happens?

 Some women might experience signs of implantation, while others don’t.
-Some of the signs are quite similar to premenstrual symptoms and can be confused with them.
+Some signs are similar to premenstrual symptoms and can be confused with them.

 These include light spotting or bleeding and stomach cramps, which aren’t as painful as those associated with PMS.
 You might experience headaches, nausea, backache, and breast tenderness.
 Mood swings are also possible.